dd86k/bindbc-libmicrohttpd/README.md

 | 0.9.66 | Ubuntu 20.04 | `LibMicroHTTPD_v000966` |
 | 0.9.75 | Ubuntu 22.04 | `LibMicroHTTPD_v000975` |

 Defined versions also effect static configurations.

-I currently don't have a list of functions with their corresponding versions so the versions are rough.
+I currently don't have a list of functions with their corresponding versions so the versions are rough, but I don't think I'd mind supporting more versions.

+The `MHD_VERSION` constant is defined depending on the version configured.

 # License